 After the pandemic, people will remember what we did.
 They will remember how our response as businesses made them feel.
 Did we step up, or shrink back and go silent?
-The way we approached COVID-19 will matter for months and years to come.
+The way we approach COVID-19 will matter for months and years to come.
 The level to which we act responsibly towards our team and our community will, I believe, determine how successfully we can rebuild.

 Two important reasons to address your CSR

 Consumers love businesses who demonstrate they act responsibly

 88% expect you to do social and environmental good as an integral part of your business strategy.
 If you do, the rewards are clear:

 93% will have a better image of you

 And that’s good for you because it means that you develop a customer base that will stick with you, complain less, and are more likely to recommend you to others.
 Being responsible helps you grow your business.

 Teams in socially responsible businesses are 67% more engaged